games647/CraftAPI/README.md

 ## Description

 This is Minecraft library for contacting the Mojang API.
 It features modern features of Java and flexible way of communicating with Mojang.
-Furthermore this project is used for experimenting with Unit-Tests.
+Furthermore, this project is used for experimenting with Unit-Tests.

 ## Features

 * Minimal requirements to integrate it into Sponge, BungeeCord and Spigot
-* Compatibility with Mineacraft 1.7.10+
+* Compatibility with Minecraft 1.7.10+
 * Thread-Safe
 * Usage of modern Java 8 features
 * UUID and skin querying